iamimmanuelraj/AOSP/Standing_Instruction.md

 - All my roms for all my devices are not having any neverallow (Except for initial days when a new version of android/rom is released)
 - All my roms for all my devices are passing cts
 - All my roms for all my devices shows certified in google play store
-- I dont encourage you to use any mods or hacks for
+- I dont encourage you to use any mods or hacks (Magisk/custom zips)
 - You can use mods or hacks at your own risk i will not support it
 - Dont flash DFE (Use encrypted rom itself)
 - Dont change the default kernel in the rom (If you decide to change, then use a kernel that supports OSS Camera and QTI haptics)